Hidenaga41/GUIAppForOperators/README.md

-# Electron, TypeScript, Material-UI, React Boilerplate
+# GUI application for operators

-Modern and lightweight boilerplate built with electron, typescript, react, webpack, and material-ui.
+Built with electron, typescript, react, webpack, and material-ui.
 This also demonstrates live-reloading and static images.

 ## Major technologies